shark-x/e2e/README.md

 This is base environment for fast start to write e2e autotest on node.js and wdio fraemwork

 ## Requirements
-Must installed: node.js, chrome|firefox, Java(jre), Python v3
+Must installed: node.js, chrome|firefox, Java(jre)

 ## Getting Started
 Clone this repository on your local mashine